iamdtang/skaterdav85.github.io/_tutorials/javascript-objects.md

 ## What Are Objects?

-Before diving into constructor functions and classes in JavaScript, let's review objects.
 Objects are containers for a collection of related variables (properties) and functions (methods).
 Some native browser objects that you might be familiar with include the `document` object and the `window` object.

 The document object contains related methods for querying the DOM: